Need help with your Discussion

 In our current modernized society, humans conduct most of their activities digitally.
 Technological digital devices and the internet facilitate daily activities such as shopping, social interactions, information search, and entertainment.
 It enhances the easy recording and analysis of such information and births an era of computational science, online marketing, and personalized search engines (Kosinski et al., 2013).
 Such records make it possible to distinguish recorded data and information that can be predicted through statistical analysis of such records.

 Sometimes, people may choose not to reveal characteristics such as age and gender.
-Still, this information can be obtained directly from analyzing other life traits they unknowingly reveal.
-Therefore, this study seeks to establish the extent to which fundamental human trait tracks can be useful in predicting personal attributes some individuals privatize.
+Still, this information can be obtained directly from analyzing other life traits they unknowingly show.
+Therefore, this study seeks to establish how fundamental human trait tracks can help predict personal attributes some individuals privatize.
 The study uses Facebook likes and other records from Twitter and web browsers.

 Figure 1: Descriptive Statistics and Reporting Results